willfurnass/sheffield_hpc/hpc/scheduler/submit.rst

 You can configure the resources available to the interactive session by adding command line options.
-For example to stat an interactive session with access to 16 GB of RAM:
+For example to start an interactive session with access to 16 GB of RAM:

 **SGE:** ::